-A mountain bike, also known as an MTB, is designed for riding on off road tracks and trails.
+A mountain bike, also known as an MTB, is designed for riding off-road tracks and trails.
 An upright riding position and stable handling characteristics offer control on uneven ground, chunky tyres offer grip on loose surfaces while suspension helps to smooth out the bumps on the trail.

-Mountain bikes have a wider range of gears than road bikes which makes climbing steep hills easier.
-Brakes also tend to be more powerful than on road bikes.
-Wheels very in size from 26” up to 29” and tyres widths from 1.8” up to 3.5”, we will go into this in more detail later.
+Mountain bikes have a wider range of gears than road bikes which makes climbing steep hills easier, while braking tends to be more powerful than on their road cousins.
+Wheels vary in size from 26” up to 29” and tyre widths from 1.8” up to 3.5”, which we will go into in more detail later.

-Great bikes to learn to ride on, many people use mountain bikes on the road.
-While MTBs are safe to ride on the roads their chunky tyres make them much slower than road or hybrid bikes on smooth tarmac.
+MTB's are great bikes to learn to ride on and many people use mountain bikes on the road.
+While MTBs are safe to ride on the roads their chunky tyres make them slower than road or hybrid bikes on smooth tarmac.

 The best mountain bike for you will depend very much on the type of riding you intend to do;